-CREDIT RISK Principal risk Division/ Product Risk mitigations Bond default risk A significant portfolio of corporate bonds and commercial loans are held to back the liabilities arising from writing annuities and general insurance business.
-Whilst the portfolio is diversified, the asset class is inherently exposed to the risk of issuer default, with financial loss.
-Annuities Portfolio level and specific issuer limits are set by financial strength rating, sector and geographic region so as to limit exposure from a default event.
-Issuer limits are regularly review ed to take account of changes in market conditions, sector performance and the re-assessment of financial strength by rating agencies and the Group's ow n internal analysts.
+Principal risks Product/ Controls to mitigate the risk · business segment Bond default risk A significant portfolio of corporate bonds and commercial loans are held to back the liabilities arising from writing general insurance and annuities business.
+Whilst the portfolio is diversified, the asset class is inherently exposed to the risk of issuer default, with the possibility of financial loss.
+Annuities and General Insurance 1 Portfolio level and specific issuer limits are set by financial strength rating, sector and geographic region so as to limit exposure to a default event.
+Issuer limits are regularly reviewed to take account of changes in market conditions, sector performance and the re-assessment of financial strength by rating agencies and the Company's own internal analysis.
 Exposures are monitored relative to limits.
-Financial instruments are also used to mitigate the impact of rating dow ngrades and defaults.
+Financial instruments are also used to mitigate the impact of rating downgrades and defaults.
 If appropriate, actions are taken to trade out investments at risk of default.
 Reinsurance counterparty risk Exposure to insurance risk is mitigated by ceding part of the risks assumed to the reinsurance market.
-Default of a reinsurer w ould require the business to be re-brokered potentially on less advantageous terms, or for the risks to be borne directly resulting in an increased exposure to insurance risk.
-Credit risk syndication also exposes the Company to counterparty default risks with the Company being required to carry an element of associated credit risk capital requirement on its balance sheet should the business not be re-brokered on the same terms.
-Protection and Annuities When selecting new reinsurance partners for its protection business, the Company considers only companies which have a minimum credit rating equivalent to A- from Standard & Poor's.
+Default of a reinsurer would require the business to be re-brokered potentially on less advantageous terms, or for the risks to be borne directly resulting in possible financial loss.
+Credit risk syndication also exposes the group to counterparty default risks.
+The group is required to carry an element of associated credit risk capital on its balance sheet should the business not be re-brokered on the same terms.
+Protection, Annuities and General Insurance 1 When selecting new reinsurance partners for its protection business, the Company considers only companies which have a minimum credit rating equivalent to A- from Standard & Poor's.
 For each reinsurer, exposure limits are determined based on credit ratings and projected exposure over the term of the treaty.
 Actual exposures are regularly monitored relative to these limits.
-Similarly, for longevity and credit risk syndication transactions, the Company targets the use of strongly rated counterparties and seeks to ensure that positions are fully collateralised.
+Similarly, for longevity and credit risk syndication transactions, the group targets the use of strongly rated counterparties and seeks to ensure that positions are fully collateralised.
 The adequacy and quality of collateral is subject to ongoing monitoring.
-Property lending counterparty risk As part of our asset diversification strategy, the Company holds property lending and sale and leaseback investments.
-We are inherently exposed to the risk of default by a borrow er or tenant.
+Property lending counterparty risk As part of our asset diversification strategy, we hold property lending and sale and leaseback investments.
+We are inherently exposed to the risk of default by a borrower or tenant.
 Annuities and LGC Each property lending and sale and leaseback investment transaction is subject to a due diligence process to assess the credit risks implicit in the transaction and confirm that any risk of default has been appropriately mitigated.
-We also protect our interests through taking security over the underlying property associated with the investment transaction.
+We also protect our interests through taking security over the underlying property associated with each investment transaction